AmberNi2001/Ipums-Motherhood-Employment-Analysis-Python/README.md

 | **Date**: 04-30-2025 | **Course**: Jobs, Workers, Development

 ## Project Description
-This project analyzes IPUMS USA data from 2023，with selected variables related to employment status, demographic indicators and the presence of young children.
+This project analyzes IPUMS USA data from 2023, with selected variables related to employment status, demographic indicators and the presence of young children.
 It primarily focuses on identifying **key trends in the employment status of women with young children under age 5 across different demographic groups**, and examines **the correlation between having young children and employment outcomes**.
 Conducted in **Python**, the project involves data cleaning, variable selection, and both descriptive and regression analyses to explore relationships between these variables and their potential correlates.

 The repository **includes**:
 - raw dataset